-- 2: Liquid Petroleum Gas Carriers using Flotta Oil Terminal liquid petroleum gas carriers, are due to the design and type of cargo very limited in carrying out ballast operations whilst on passage.
-For these complex, vessel stability and technical reasons it would be unreasonable (boarding on unsafe) to insist that these vessels carry out free flow, three exchanges of ballast water, or empty refill ballast water exchange before arriving for operations at Flotta Oil Terminal, Scapa Flow.
-The current policy and practice that has been in existence for over twenty years has allowed ballast water discharge from this type of vessel into Scapa Flow under strict conditions as indicated in Sections 3.3 b) and c) of this revised Policy whilst maintaining a high level of environmental protection.
-Therefore the revised Policy maintains the existing policy with regards to liquid petroleum gas carriers. - 3: With reference to the numbers of ship to ship operations it is expected that there will be an average of one operation per week.
-These figures are those used for all of the HRA (AA) assessments and have been used for the relevant recommendations. - 4: In addition, and using a worst case scenario, the amount of exchanged ballast water proposed to be discharged into Scapa Flow has been set at 30,000 to 40,000 tonnes per operation.
+- 2: With reference to the numbers of ship-to-ship operations it is expected that there will be an average of one operation per week.
+These figures are those used for all of the HRA (AA) assessments and have been used for the relevant recommendations. - 3: In addition, and using a worst-case scenario, the amount of exchanged ballast water proposed to be discharged into Scapa Flow has been set at 30,000 to 40,000 tonnes per operation.
 There will be occasions when due to the size of vessel this will be less.
-In addition there will be times, dependant on sea and weather conditions, which after completion of the ballast water exchange process the Master of a vessel decides to arrive with minimum ballast water on board.
+In addition, there will be times, dependant on sea and weather conditions, which after completion of the ballast water exchange process the Master of a vessel decides to arrive with minimum ballast water on board.
 This will lead to much reduced volumes of exchanged ballast water being discharged into Scapa Flow.
-Regardless of this and to ensure that a worst case scenario is used the amounts have not been reduced when studies, modelling and recommendations have been considered during the generation of this revised Policy.

-5: The Council will maintain an effective and monitoring system, as it has done for over twenty years, with respect of the following:-
+Regardless of this and to ensure that a worst-case scenario is used the amounts have not been reduced when studies, modelling and recommendations have been considered during the generation of this revised Policy. - 4: The Harbour Authority will maintain an effective and monitoring system, as it has done for over twenty years, with respect of the following:-